That-Dev-Girl-Sites/jhalabi.com/_posts/2021-11-28-editing-done.md

 redirect_from: "/blog/editing-done"
 categories:
   - writing
+excerpt: Why do I feel like I should _still_ be editing?
 ---

 Well, the text is done!
 After a few rounds of editing _(e.g. many, many, many rounds)_ with both alpha readers and a proper editor, I am feeling quite good about it.
 I'm happy with the message.
 I'm happy with the story flow.
 I'm happy with the rhythm of the verses.
 I'm happy with the rhymes.